minvws/gfmodules-pseudoniemendienst/docs/endpoints.md

 A request whose token lacks the required scope is rejected with `403`.

 The calling organization (`x-gf-sub`) must also be registered in the PRS database.
 When it is not, the endpoint answers `403` with `Organization does not exist`.
+A registered organization that is not allowed to request the personal ID type an endpoint produces is refused with `403` as well, with `Not allowed to request personal_id_type: <type>`.
+The PRS never answers `401`: the OIN-verifier already authenticated the caller, so every refusal is an authorization decision.

 ## Service Information